This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Fresh Spinach: Always use fresh spinach as frozen can water down the pesto.
+• Use Fresh Spinach: Frozen spinach adds excess moisture and can dilute the pesto.

-• Storage Tip: Keep the pesto in an airtight container and cover with a thin layer of olive oil to preserve freshness.
+• Store Properly: Keep in an airtight container with a thin layer of olive oil on top to maintain freshness.

 Frequently Asked Questions